 There’s no room for error in cyber security precautions.
 It isn’t as simple as getting a watch dog to provide Internet security.

-An advice article on Internet security at SeattlePI.com that caught my eye.
+A case-in-point: An advice article on Internet security at SeattlePI.com that caught my eye.
 Not because it contained great information, but the article didn’t seem to be on target.

 It featured the opinions of David Perry, the global director of education for TrendMicro.
 Having written dozens of tech columns here, something seemed amiss.
 The article was certainly intended to be helpful, but it didn’t seem right.

 Not to pick on reporter Casey Newton, but I was left wanting more and better information.
 It seemed to be nothing more than PR fluff for TrendMicro.